graphql/graphql-spec/spec/Section 6 -- Execution.md

 ## Executing Deferred Grouped Field Sets

 ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues,
-incrementalPublisher, path, newDeferredGroupedFieldSets, deferMap)
+incrementalPublisher, path, detailsList, deferMap)

-- If {path} is not provided, initialize it to an empty list.
-- For each {deferredGroupedFieldSet} of {newDeferredGroupedFieldSets}:
+- For each {recordDetails} in {detailsList}, allowing for parallelization:
-  - Let {shouldInitiateDefer} and {groupedFieldSet} be the corresponding entries on {deferredGroupedFieldSet}.
+  - Let {deferredGroupedFieldSetRecord}, {groupedFieldSet}, and {shouldInitiateDefer} be the corresponding entries on {recordDetails}.
   - If {shouldInitiateDefer} is {true}:
     - Initiate implementation specific deferral of further execution, resuming execution as defined.